christianalfoni/use-react-signals/README.md

 ## Effects and Computed

 Other reactive solutions also includes their own observable effects and computed.
 This is not strictly necessary for React.
-Since signal values can still be shallow compared, just like `useState`, you on `useEffect` and `useMemo` as normal.
-Linters and typing works as normal
+Since signal values can still be shallow compared, just like `useState`, you use `useEffect` and `useMemo` as normal.
+Linters and typing are unaffected.

 ```tsx
 function Counter() {